ali-jin/holbertonschool-shell/permissions/README.md

 2-groups prints all the groups the current user is part of <br/>
 3-new_owner changes the owner of the file hello to the user betty <br/>
 4-empty creates an empty file called hello <br/>
+5-execute adds execute permission to the owner file hello <br/>
+5-execute adds execute permission to the owner file hello <br/>
+5-execute adds execute permission to the owner file hello <br/>
+5-execute adds execute permission to the owner file hello <br/>
+5-execute adds execute permission to the owner file hello <br/>